deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> This table presents the experimental results comparing the performance of LLMs pre-trained with various loss functions and their combinations, showing the impact of different loss selection strategies on the performance of the models.
+> Table 5 presents the experimental results of LLMs pre-trained with different loss functions, showing the relative improvements compared to a baseline LLM trained only with language modeling loss.

 {{< table-caption >}}